forcequitOS/Focustomize/README.md

 ```
 bash -c "$(curl -sSL https://github.com/forcequitOS/Focustomize/raw/main/install.sh)"
 ```
-if you're cool...or just download the latest release from [here](https://github.com/forcequitOS/Focustomize/releases/latest/), extract it, copy to /Applications, ignore macOS' warnings, and run.
+if you're cool...or just download the [latest release](https://github.com/forcequitOS/Focustomize/releases/latest/), extract it, copy to /Applications, ignore macOS' warnings, and run.

 ### How does this work?